-Following [13], we estimated the daily productivity of each individual reef fish, using standardised species’ growth coefficients (Kmax) derived from a meta-analysis of reef fish growth curves [13,17].
-This empirical framework has been used to quantify fish productivity in data-limited coral reefs around the tropics, advancing understanding of fishing effects [18], energy flux [27], and ecosystem functioning [28].
-Kmax is the growth coefficient of the von Bertalanffy growth equation, representing the potential growth trajectory of an individual fish towards its species’ maximum size, that can range between 0.011 and 16.43 [17].
-Using data and model structure in [17], we predicted Kmax using species’ maximum lengths (Lmax) and trophic groups for each of the 541 species observed in underwater surveys.
-371 species (66% of total species) were out-of-sample predictions using published sources for Lmax [20] and diet group [29].
+Following [12], we estimated the daily productivity of each individual reef fish, using standardised species’ growth coefficients (Kmax) derived from a meta-analysis of reef fish growth curves [12,16].
+This empirical framework has been used to quantify fish productivity in data-limited coral reefs around the tropics, advancing understanding of fishing effects [17], energy flux [26], and ecosystem functioning [27].
+Kmax is the growth coefficient of the von Bertalanffy growth equation, representing the potential growth trajectory of an individual fish towards its species’ maximum size, that can range between 0.011 and 16.43 [16].
+Using data and model structure in [16], we predicted Kmax using species’ maximum lengths (Lmax) and trophic groups for each of the 541 species observed in underwater surveys.
+371 species (66% of total species) were out-of-sample predictions using published sources for Lmax [19] and diet group [28].
 We then estimated the daily somatic growth (cm) of each individual fish surveyed, according to its observed size (body length) and species-level Kmax.
-Daily somatic growth in length was converted to daily growth in mass using published length-weight coefficients [20].
-Therefore, this procedure estimated the daily biomass production potential of each fish observation, which we use as the basis for estimating potential nutrient productivity.
-OiOur analysis thus sfocuses on a snapshot of the maximum (potential) daily productivity of reef fishes, excluding effects of natural mortality and fisheries exploitation.
+Daily somatic growth in length was converted to daily growth in mass using published length-weight coefficients [19].
+Therefore, this procedure estimated the daily biomass production potential of each fish observation, which we used as the basis for estimating potential nutrient productivity.
+Consequently, our analyses focused on a snapshot of the maximum (potential) daily productivity of reef fishes, excluding effects of natural mortality and fisheries exploitation.

 Fishery services

 We combined daily productivity estimates with nutrient concentrations to estimate the daily nutrient production of the reef fish assemblage at each site.
-Specifically, nutrient productivity was the daily productivity of each observed fish multiplied by its edible portion (average value for finfish 87%, [30]) and nutrient concentration, thus representing the maximum daily potential production of nutrients contained in edible, muscle tissue of reef fish, estimated for each of the six nutrients.
+Specifically, nutrient productivity was the daily productivity of each observed fish multiplied by its edible portion (average value for finfish 87%, [29]) and nutrient concentration, thus representing the maximum daily potential production of nutrients contained in edible, muscle tissue of reef fish, estimated for each of the six nutrients.
 At each transect, for each trophic group, we estimated the standing biomass (kg ha-1), biomass production (g day-1 ha-1), biomass turnover (biomass production divided by standing biomass, %), and nutrient production (calcium, iron, zinc: mg day-1 ha-1, selenium, vitamin A: μg day-1 ha-1, omega-3 fatty acids: g day-1 ha-1).
 Trophic groups were defined according to published schemes and expert knowledge, representing herbivores (scraping detritivores), herbivores (browsing macroalgal feeders), planktivores, omnivores (mixed-diets), sessile invertivores, mobile invertivores, and piscivores.
 We excluded sessile invertivores from all analyses as these species contributed an average 2% of nutrient production and were not targeted in fisheries.
-Transect-level estimates were averaged to give site-level estimates of standing biomass, biomass turnover, and nutrient production of each trophic group.
-These metrics describe three fisheries services, representing catch available to fishers (e.g. fishable biomass), long-term catch turnover (e.g. biomass production and turnover), and the potential contribution of reef fish to diets through fisheries (e.g. nutrient production).
+Transect-level estimates were averaged to give site-level estimates of standing biomass, biomass turnover, and nutrient production of each trophic group, thus reducing sampling variability arising from the number and size of transects.
+These metrics describe three fisheries services, representing catch available to fishers (e.g., fishable biomass), long-term catch turnover (e.g., biomass production and turnover), and the potential contribution of reef fish to diets through fisheries (e.g., nutrient production).
 We then converted these estimates into relative contributions of each trophic group to each fishery service (%), which we use as a representation of fish assemblage trophic structure.

 Drivers of fishery services